andrewcampi/albert/README.md

 ## Important Note (PLEASE READ)

 If you run this project, you should know that Albert requires **a ton of API calls** to its LLM endpoint.
 Therefore, **you should NOT use an endpoint that costs money**, as it will get extremely expensive very quickly.
 By default, this project is equipped with **OpenAI** as its backend LLM in the file **helper/llm_endpoint.py**.
 It is highly recommneded that you use an open source model locally or an endpoint that does not charge you per request or per token generated.
+Please rewrite the contents of helper/llm_endpoint.py to use the endpoint that works best for you.

 ## Getting Started